sroebuck/sbt-coverage/README.md

 Known issues
 ------------

-Currently the tool collect code coverage data from running the full suite of project tests from within sbt.
-However, the data is only written to disk when the JVM halts which is when sbt exits, not when the tests complete.
-Consequently, the first report that is produced will have no coverage.
-Exiting sbt and then re-running the report a second time will produce a coverage report using the data from the previous run.
-I am investigating ways of working around this.

 There is no code listing output in the current reports.
 I haven't looked into this in detail to discover what is going wrong.